uxrocket/uxrocket.select/README.md

 minLetters           | 2                | Minimum letter required for search to start. maxSelection         | 0                | For _multiple_ mode, restrict maximum selectable option count.
 If 0 or lower, no restriction applied. maxSelectionWarn     | Text             | Shows a user friendly alert when reached maximum selection.
-Default text is "You have reached allowed maximum selection". placeholder          | null             | Adds a placeholder text on multiple selects onReady              | false            | Calls the function when plugin is ready. onSelect             | false            | Calls the function when option is selected.
+Default text is "You have reached allowed maximum selection". numeric              | false            | On handheld devices, controls to numeric or classic keyboard view when search field focuses placeholder          | null             | Adds a placeholder text on multiple selects onReady              | false            | Calls the function when plugin is ready. onSelect             | false            | Calls the function when option is selected.